 Naples Real Estate Market Summary

-- Home sales are at a very good pace
+- Home sales remain at a very good pace

 - Naples average home prices continue to rise – but remain far below peak year prices.

-- Foreclosures and Short Sales are at the lowest level since first being tracked.
+- Foreclosures and Short Sales are at the lowest levels since first being tracked.

 - Buyers have confidence that their equity is protected and are confident about future gains.